d-pug/2025_command_line/README.md

 Two modern shells are especially popular because they're easy to learn if you already know Bash:

-* ⭐[fish][] is a shell designed to be more user-friendly than Bash.
+* ✨🐈[fish][] is a shell designed to be more user-friendly than Bash.
 The syntax is more like a modern programming language and removes many of the pitfalls of Bash while still feeling familiar.
 It comes with helpful defaults.
 * [zsh][] is the default shell on macOS.
 The syntax is nearly the same as Bash, so there are only minor improvements there, but it has many other features and is highly customizable.
 The default configuration is not especially